gvwilson/thirdbit/src/fiction/darker-web/index.md

 angry or depressed.
-He understands the role his drinking plays in that, thank you very much, but it seems to be the only thing that keeps the nightmares at bay any longer.
+He understands the role his drinking plays in that, thank you very much, but it's the only thing that keeps his nightmares at bay.

 The phone on his desk pings softly.
 "Yes?" he barks,